 During the school year following the exchange, student ambassadors are expected to make at least three presentations to classrooms and community organizations.
 Chaperones will work with the student ambassadors to create and coordinate these presentations.
 Although the Longmont Sister Cities Association members will assist with the student exchange program, the position of chaperone is very time-consuming as much as it is also rewarding.
 The home stay experience in our sister cities is a lifelong memory.

 Those chaperones selected will be expected to join the LSCA and begin working with the students immediately.
-You should expect a time commitment of at least 3-4 hours twice a month.
+You should expect a time commitment of at least 2-4 hours a month.

 The Longmont Sister Cities Association Board of Directors, in its sole discretion, reserves the right to revoke the selection of any chaperone for lack of participation or performance prior to departure.